Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Hydrodynamics

-or approximately at $O(t^{-3})$. \emph{This means that at late times, $t$, the system is still expanding while it is approximately isotropic.} While this was considered in the zeroth order case, shear contributions die off even faster than the anisotropy and so this holds true in the higher order hydrodynamic expansions considered below.

-\textbf{First order:} To first order in the gradient expansion we include an additional term~\footnote{We can in fact add another term to the energy-momentum tensor at first order $\zeta\Delta^{\mu\nu} \Delta_{\lambda \sigma} \nabla^{\sigma} u^{\lambda}$ where $\zeta$ is the bulk viscosity.
+Let us now consider, briefly, some details associated with the second order gradient expansion of the one-dimensional longitudinal expansion as described in~\cite{Bjorken:1982qr}.
+To second order in the gradient expansion we include an additional term\footnote{We can in fact add another term to the energy-momentum tensor at first order $\zeta\Delta^{\mu\nu} \Delta_{\lambda \sigma} \nabla^{\sigma} u^{\lambda}$ where $\zeta$ is the bulk viscosity.
 However for a conformal fluid this contribution must vanish to preserve the trace condition on the energy-momentum tensor. } in the energy-momentum tensor